-Here NGR is the number of nodes corresponding to every selected variable (NGRNGR is the number of drawn function values), XLIGR is the lower bound of the first variable of the selected surface specified by the user, XUIGR is the upper bound of the second variable of the selected surface specified by the user, XUJGR is the upper bound of the second variable of the selected surface specified by the user, F contains NGRNGR drawn function values, XM is the value of the solution point whose index is the same as the index of the first variable and YM is the value of the solution point whose index is the same as the index of the second variable.
+Here NGR is the number of nodes corresponding to every selected variable (NGRNGR is the number of drawn function values), XLIGR is the lower bound of the first variable of the selected surface specified by the user, XUIGR is the upper bound of the first variable of the selected surface specified by the user, XLJGR is the lower bound of the second variable of the selected surface specified by the user, XUJGR is the upper bound of the second variable of the selected surface specified by the user, F contains NGRNGR drawn function values, XM is the value of the solution point whose index is the same as the index of the first variable and YM is the value of the solution point whose index is the same as the index of the second variable.
 The solution point [XM,YM] is drawn only if it is contained in the box defined by the values XLIGR, XUIGR, XLJGR, XUJGR and is marked as a black square in case of isolines and as a white square in case of the color map.
 Note that if \$MAP='E', then isolines, color map, and/or surface (if requested) with indices IGR, KGR and JGR, KGR are concurrently generated.